Skip to main content

 Why You Can’t Sleep: Uncovering the Secrets of Insomnia and How to Fix It

 Insomnia is one of the most common sleep disorders.
 It is manifested by challenges falling asleep, staying asleep, or having quality sleep.
 Insomnia affects even people who have the time and ideal sleeping environments.
 Short-term insomnia takes place for a few days or weeks but often does not exceed three months.
 It is usually associated with acute stress, such as grief or a significant illness.
-Chronic insomnia, on the other hand, takes longer than three months.
-It is also associated with daytime symptoms such as distress about the inability to fall asleep, resulting in anxiety that may create a vicious cycle.

 Insomnia may result in or worsen health conditions.
 It affects how well crucial organs such as the heart and brain work.
 These conditions include asthma, heart problems, mental health conditions, chronic pain, pregnancy complications, reduced immune system functionality, and poor metabolism.